 With extensive buying and retail experience opening my own shop seemed the obvious next step.
 With much encouragement from friends, family and suppliers, and rather a lot of dutch courage, Hus & Hem was born, and a long term ambition was achieved.

 Only eight weeks after deciding to start the venture, Hus & Hem opened on the 1st May 2009.
-I managed to find a shop in just twenty minutes (yes really!), everything fell into place, everything fitted first time, and luckily everyone seemed to love Hus & Hem!
+A shop was found in just twenty minutes (yes really!), everything fell into place, everything fitted first time, and luckily everyone seemed to love Hus & Hem!

-Hus & Hem have now moved into a larger more contemporary shop and our website is reaching out across the world to showcase the products that we are proud to promote and sell.
+It quickly became obvious that larger premises were required, luckily a brand new contemporary shop was being built in the next alleyway...
+Bingo!
+2010 saw the launch of our website, now reaching out across the world to showcase the products that we are proud to promote and sell.

 Nestled within The Design Quarter, a charming new alleyway in the picturesque market town of Ledbury, you will find Hus & Hem, a modern designer shop full of Scandinavian style.
 Not wanting to be on the high street, this is our perfect location and customers love to discover "the hidden gem".